Skip to main content

 • After news: YES = 70, NO = 30

-• Result: Early YES buyers profit, NO holders lose value
+• Result: Early YES buyers profit on the move; NO holders lose value

-Prices can change quickly when new information arrives.
-Stay informed about markets you’re trading.
+Prices can move quickly when new information arrives.
+Stay informed about the markets you’re trading.

 Reading Price Charts